fontanf/knapsacksolver/README.md

-WORK IN PROGRESS

 # Knapsack

-Algorithm implementations for the Knapsack Problem.
+Classical and state of the art algorithm implementations for the Knapsack Problem.
 Most algorithms are detailed in the "Knapsack Problem" book (Kellerer et al., 2004).

 This project uses Bazel https://bazel.build/